ArvidSilverlock/bitbuffer/README.md

 The `from` functions *do not* support prefixes or separators, this may come in the future, we'll have to see.

 Each of the `to` functions take 3 parameters, the first being the buffer to convert, the second being the separator between each code, and the third being a prefix (or a boolean defining whether or not to add the default prefix).
 Only the first parameter is required, if the others aren't specified it will use defaults that make sense for each base.

+For byte aligned functions, such as `tobinary` and `tohex`, you are allowed to specify whether or not to flip the endian of the bytes being read, this is useful if you are using the little endian `read` and `write` calls and want to debug.

 An example of how these format functions could look
 ```lua